ularc/zurada/gettingstarted/index.rst

 About the cluster
 -----------------

-LARCC consists of 20 nodes that can be used for computation.
+Zurada consists of 20 nodes that can be used for computation.
 These nodes are distributed in two queues as indicated below:

-.. list-table:: LARCC hardware specs
+.. list-table:: Zurada hardware specs
    :widths: 3 3 3 3 3 3 3 3 3 3 3 3 3
    :header-rows: 1